You Debt Your Life

-"You Debt Your Life" is the twelfth episode of the seventh season of American Dad!.
+"You Debt Your Life" is the twelfth episode of the sixth season of American Dad!.
 It aired on Fox in the United States on February 20, 2011.
 The episode focuses on two of the show's main characters, Roger the Alien and Stan Smith.
 After he saves Roger from being run over by a bus, Stan has repaid what Hayley calls his "life debt", which forces Roger to moving out of the household, and Stan replaces him with Andy Dick.
 Roger intuitively figures out he can get reaccepted by Stan and move back in by forcing him into a new life debt, by getting him attacked by a polar bear at a zoo and then saving his life at Area 51.
 Meanwhile, Steve and his friends abuse the power of being public announcers at Pearl Bailey High School.

 Plot

 Roger is dancing drunk in a dive bar next to the pinball machines dressed as Jodie Foster from The Accused, asking if any of the clientele want to take him against his will.
 After punching a kindly old man and splashing a drink on a bouncer, Roger runs out into the street, into the path of a bus.
 Roger's life flashes before his eyes: protesting against the integration of The University of Alabama by knocking the books out of Vivian Malone's hand in front of her military escorts, getting Captain Joseph Hazelwood drunk as he steers The Exxon Valdez into an iceberg, and getting his artwork for Jar Jar Binks approved by George Lucas.
-Just before Roger gets hit, Stan dives in and saves him, having responded to a voicemail Roger made 45 minutes ago telling Stan to pick him up because he's drunk and about to be raped at the bar.
+Just before Roger gets hit, Stan dives in and saves him, having responded to a voicemail Roger made telling Stan he's drunk and about to be raped at the bar, and for Stan to pick him up in 45 minutes, heavily implying that he wanted to be raped.

 The next day, Stan stresses about his suit being torn as a result, among Roger's other annoying mishaps.
 He questions why he even saved Roger's life last night, leading Hayley to bring up the matter of a "life debt".
 She retells the story — first described in "Roger Codger" — of how Roger saved Stan's life in Area 51 years ago.
 Since then, Stan owed Roger a life debt, which is why Roger lives with the Smiths, until now when Klaus says Stan has repaid the debt, leading Stan to disown Roger.
 Saddened, Roger moves out of the household and into an apartment, at least until Francine stops by and suggests he try to convince Stan to accept him again.
 Roger agrees and moves back in, only to find out Stan has replaced him with Andy Dick (who, like Roger, is described as a "fey, pansexual, alcoholic non-human").
 Francine later goes to see Roger inside a men's locker room at a YMCA (as the YMCA stopped renting out rooms to the homeless 30 years ago) and suggests he remind Stan how they were once friends.